grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 | http_req_duration        | Trend   | Total time for the request.  `float` |

-If you are not familiar with the different types of k6 metrics, we recommend reading the [Metrics page](/using-k6/metrics/).
+If you're unfamiliar with the different types of k6 metrics, refer to the [Metrics reference](/using-k6/metrics/).

-> By default, the integration only send these metrics to avoid unexpected costs with your APM provider.
-APM providers charges based on the number of stored metrics, and a load test can generate a massive amount of metrics.
+> By default, k6 sends only these metrics to avoid unexpected costs with your APM provider.
+> APM providers charge based on the number of stored metrics, and a load test can generate a massive amount of metrics.

-If you need to select the metrics to export, use the `metrics` option.
+To select the metrics to export, use the `metrics` option.
 In the k6 script, you can set both options - `includeDefaultMetrics` and `metrics` - as follows:

 ```javascript
 export const options = {